Beggar by the Gate

 How did Peter's conduct on this occasion serve as an example for us?

 Firsts in the Bible are often significant.
 Peter's reply to the beggar is the first recorded instance of personal soulwinning during the Church Age.
 The incident vividly illustrates how we, as servants of God, should interact with the lost.
-The essence of proper outreach is not to offer material assistance, along the lines of the social gospel.
+The essence of proper outreach is not to offer material assistance.
 Also, it is not to offer counseling or friendship.
-The essence is to offer Jesus Christ.
+Charity and friendship are appropriate tools for forming relationships that will allow witness, but they do not fulfill our duty.
+To witness is our duty, and the essence of witness is to offer Jesus Christ.

 Notice that Peter delayed neither in identifying himself as a Christian nor in introducing Jesus Christ to the conversation.
 Likewise, we should always declare who we are and who we represent as soon as possible.
 Not that we should be obnoxious.
-We must avoid seeming holier-than-thou and pressing people for decisions that they are not ready to make.
+We must avoid posing as holier-than-thou, and we must refrain from pressing people for decisions that they are not ready to make.
 Still, the longer we wait before witnessing, the more we feed our natural shyness.
 Speaking out becomes harder rather than easier.
 And the longer we wait, the more we are tempted to compromise our testimony.
 In the effort to be friendly with sinners, we can be easily drawn into talk that is not really appropriate for a Christian.

 Getting Practical